Krulknul/babylon-node-nix/README.md

 Please read and understand the `configuration.nix` to see all the configurations that we set in this basic example.

-Now run `nixos-rebuild switch`.
-The system will rebuild the configuration, and after a few seconds it should be finished and the Babylon node service should start running.
+Now run `nixos-rebuild switch --flake /etc/nixos#x86_64-linux`. (replacing `x86_64-linux` with your system) The system will rebuild the configuration, and after a few seconds it should be finished and the Babylon node service should start running.

 Just `journalctl -fu babylon_node` to confirm that it's running.